confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 # Avro dependencies to serialize data as Avro, including `org.apache.avro.avro` and `io.confluent.kafka-avro-serializer`
 # Avro plugin `avro-maven-plugin` to generate Java class files from the source schema

-For a full `pom.xml` example, please refer to `sample pom.xml<https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`__.
+For a full `pom.xml` example, please refer to this `pom.xml<https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`__.

 Within the application, Java producers that are serializing data as Avro set two main configurations parameters: